nicholasclauser/Zero-Touch-Windows-Deployment-Implementation/README.md

 **Initial configuration isn't enough.** Devices can drift over time, and settings can change.
 Continuous monitoring and automated remediation keep devices secure.

+**Don't trust everything you see on the screen.** My PowerShell script displayed "Off" for the BitLocker status, so I wrote my code to look for the word "Off."
+This was a mistake.
+It failed silently because it was actually using the number 0, not a string.
+My intuition as someone who learned to code with Java almost sent me down a rabbithole.

 ---

 ## What's Next

-This project demonstrates the foundational workflow for Azure-native device management.
+This project is complete, and demonstrates the foundational workflow for Azure-native device management.
 Natural extensions include:

 - Infrastructure as Code (IaC) using Terraform for policy provisioning and tenant replication
 - Python automation using Microsoft Graph API for compliance monitoring and reporting